Detonation: In engines and firearms

 Unintentional detonation when deflagration is desired is a problem in some devices.
-In Otto cycle, or gasoline engines it is called engine knocking or pinging, and it causes a loss of power, excessive heating, and harsh mechanical shock that can result in eventual engine failure.
+In Otto cycle, or gasoline engines it is called engine knocking or pinging, and it causes a loss of power.
+It can also cause excessive heating, and harsh mechanical shock that can result in eventual engine failure.
 In firearms, it may cause catastrophic and potentially lethal failure.

-Pulse detonation engines are a form of pulsed jet engine that have been experimented with on several occasions as this offers the potential for good fuel efficiency.
+Pulse detonation engines are a form of pulsed jet engine that has been experimented with on several occasions as this offers the potential for good fuel efficiency.